 - When does enrollment start for Camp Hatikvah?

-Enrolment for summer 2016 will begin on Monday September 7th and continue until all spaces are full.
+Enrolment for the summer begins around the beginning of September and continues until all spaces are full.
 To enquire about available space, please call 604-263-1200 or register online.

 - How quickly does Camp Hatikvah fill up?

 Camp Hatikvah is a popular place and many units will be full by December.
 However, we encourage you to call the camp office at any point during the year to enquire about space.

 - How many campers attend Hatikvah and where do they come from?

 During any given summer, close to 400 campers will participate in our program.
 While the bulk of our participants are from the Greater Vancouver area, close to 30% come from cities such as Calgary, Los Angeles, San Diego, Seattle, New York, Edmonton, Tel-Aviv, and Mexico City.

 - How do campers travel to and from Camp Hatikvah?